off-nadir-insight/Salesforce-ScratchOrg-Notes/README.md

     - It will take a few minutes, and provide a new OrgId as well as a Username.
     - running `sf org display` will provide further details -- be warned, this displays senstive access information such as your Access Token
         - your expiration date can be found in this information

+## Accessing your scratch org
+- As an authenticated org in VS Code, you should be able to select the Org Alias in the bottom left corner of the application window to change target orgs

 ## References
 - [Salesforce CLI Command Reference](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference_unified.htm)